 Students who participate in the Pre-Engineering program will have the opportunity to enroll in five different technology courses.
-The five courses available in the Pre-Engineering program are as follows:
+The five courses available in the Pre-Engineering program are as follows: Introduction to Engineering/DDP Civil Engineering & Architecture

-Introduction to Engineering/DDP Digital Electronics PLTW AP Computer Science Principles Civil Engineering & Architecture Principles of Engineering
+Digital Electronics PLTW AP Computer Science Principles

 Students who participate in the Pre-Engineering program will have the opportunity to earn college credit from Rochester Institute of Technology (RIT).
 To be eligible to earn the college credit, students must earn an 85% average in the course and a score of 6 or higher (out of 9) on the college exam written by the professors at RIT.
 Upon verification of this achievement by the instructor, a letter and registration form will be sent home to the student explaining the procedures needed to register for college credit through Rochester Institute of Technology.
-Each course is worth 3 college credits and costs approximately \$225.